-It’s different depending on the job, but in general I like to think and brain storm and sketch independently.
+It’s different depending on the job, but in general I like to think, brainstorm and sketch independently.
 I try not to work crazy hours and take nights off.
-Sometimes reading a book or seeing a movie or having a good dream can trigger a great idea.
+Sometimes reading a book, seeing a movie, or having a good dream can trigger a great idea.
 I work in a studio with a few people who’s opinions I trust and respect, so if I get stuck I can get their advice.
 I find this a huge advantage over working completely independent.

 As an illustrator, people are generally looking for me to do the same style photo illustrations.
-It’s usually some sort of set design which I build and than photograph as the final illustration.
+It’s usually some sort of set design which I build and then photograph as the final illustration.
 It’s enjoyable as it’s something I do on the side, but I consider my main job to be a designer and art director.
-I like being a designer because I don’t have to stick to the same style, the focus shifts to what the clients needs.
-This is more challenging as i’m constantly doing new things.
+I like being a designer because I don’t have to stick to the same style.
+Instead, the focus shifts to what the clients needs.
+This is more challenging as I’m constantly doing new things.

 What tools do you use to get the job done?
 What are some pieces of the process (without giving away too many secrets, of course) that create your individual style?

 I’m not worried about giving away secrets, I am happy to help other designers learn tools or processes that might help them in their own work.
 I wrote an article on my photography set up here: http://blog.jessicawalsh.com/?p=198.
 This is the set up I use in my photo illustration work – I love getting off the computer to build set designs or typographic illustrations.
-However mostly I mostly work on the computer in photoshop, illustrator and indesign.
+However, I mostly work on the computer in Photoshop, Illustrator and Indesign.

 What key skills (technical or personal) do you believe an artist needs to succeed as graphic designer within the industry?

-In general I find it’s good to take risks and not do the same thing too many times, it becomes boring and I loose interest.
-Don’t be afraid to fail occasionally, or you can get stuck never do anything too interesting…
+In general, I find it’s good to take risks and not do the same thing too many times, it becomes boring and I lose interest.
+Don’t be afraid to fail occasionally, or you can get stuck never doing anything too interesting.

-I think you can have an overall good taste / aesthetic values throughout your work without sticking too closely to one style.
-Generally I think design should fit the clients needs, and communicate the message, not your own.
+I think you can have an overall good taste/aesthetic values throughout your work without sticking too closely to one style.
+Generally, I think design should fit the client’s needs, and communicate their message, not your own.